 - Your win the fourth point: you win the game

-Your friend is now serving for the second game so they’ll call their serve out first this time around.
+Your friend is now serving for the second game, so they’ll call out their serve first this time.

 - You win the first point: love-15